anurag8423/Punjab-Ghar-Ghar-Rozgar/README.md

 # Punjab-Ghar-Ghar-Rozgar
 Our live Django project for Punjab's Ministry of Employment and Innovation includes a user-friendly chatbot, translation into 133 languages, and a resume generator.
 The platform ensures security with automatic face verification login.
 It aligns with the Ministry's goals, providing an accessible, secure, and innovative solution.

-Certainly!
-Below is a step-by-step execution process for your Django-based project using a GitHub repository with a `requirements.txt` file:
+Below is a step-by-step execution process for the Django-based project from a GitHub repository with a `requirements.txt` file:

 1. ## Clone the Repository:
    ### git clone https://github.com/anurag8423/Punjab-Ghar-Ghar-Rozgar.git